etayo7/pedestrian_detector_distributed_assignment/README.md

 ### Installation steps

 1. Install Ubuntu using preffered method.
+2. Install Python 3, OpenCV, PyTorch and Torchreid as described above.❗As of May 2022, installing ROS before Torchreid prevents deployment of Torchreid due to the 2 having a common dependency `Pillow` but on different versions.
+Workaround: Install Torchreid before ROS.
-2. Install ROS Melodic, preferably the full-desktop type: `sudo apt install ros-melodic-desktop-full`.
+3. Install ROS Noetic, preferably the full-desktop type: `sudo apt install ros-melodic-desktop-full`.
 Follow the link in *pre-requisites* for more details.
-3. Install Python 3 and OpenCV using the commands given above.
-4. Install ROS packages using the commands given above.
+4. Install ROS dependencies using the commands given above.
 5. Create a catkin workspace (guide [here](https://wiki.ros.org/catkin/Tutorials/create_a_workspace)) and clone the repository into the `{workspace_path}/src` sub-folder.
 6. Open a terminal in the workspace root folder and run `catkin_make`.
    1. If that returns errors, run `catkin_make simplex_generate_messages` and if that is successful, run `catkin_make` as normal afterwards.